Skip to main content

 Important use cases

-1. Very large values can be shortened and represented using logarithmic functions.
+1. Huge values can be shortened and represented using logarithmic functions.

-3. Helps to understand growth rate of exponentially growing values.
-This is where we see how many steps it took to reach that value.
+3. Helps us read the growth rate of fast-growing values.
+Here we see how many steps it took to reach a value.

 Logarithmic Algebra